A Tory Conspiracy Fails

 Only Llewellyn was charged with treason, a crime punishable by death.
 The governor had a problem finding a judge to replace the former one: Brimage, who would now be on trial!
 Finally someone was found, and James Iredell, later a U.S. Supreme Court justice, served as the prosecutor.

-The land you are on had been seized, but was restored to the Llewellyns.
+The land you are on had been seized, but was restored to the Llewellyns, who bought more and people to work it.
 By 1793, they held captive 26 enslaved people, including Chane, Nance, Toney, and Neptune.
 John died that year around age 80, and Mary passed away 14 years later.
-Nathan Mayo was an executor of Llewellyn’s will, and his son married a Llewellyn daughter.
+Nathan Mayo was an executor of Llewellyn’s will.
+His son married a Llewellyn daughter, who in turn married another son after the first died.[k]

 Half of Peter Tyler’s property was taken by the state due to his conviction.
 Later he may have served in the British Army.
 Post-war he was harassed by Patriot neighbors to the point of filing a lawsuit.
 It failed, and he moved to Kentucky.